-If Real Estate Express has substantially failed to furnish the training program agreed upon in the enrollment agreement or otherwise impaired the ability of a student to complete the training program within the period of time agreed to in the enrollment agreement, including, without limitation, by reducing the number of courses offered, reducing the authorized enrollment in courses or increasing the number of required courses, Real Estate Express shall refund to a student all the money the student has paid.
+If Colibri Real Estate has substantially failed to furnish the training program agreed upon in the enrollment agreement, Colibri Real Estate shall refund to a student all the money the student has paid.

-To request to withdraw from a course and receive a refund, the student must contact Real Estate Express first via email at RealEstateExpressSupport@ExpressSchools.com and then by phone at 866-739-7277.
+To request program cancellation and refund, the student must contact Colibri Real Estate via email at Support@ColibriRealEstate.com.
 Upon review of the request, the student will be contacted within one business day and notified of the eligible refund amount.
 Items included in packages cannot be separated as individual purchases.
-The date of the notification to the student verifying the withdrawal is considered the official termination date of the student's enrollment.
+The date of the notification to the student verifying the cancellation or expulsion is considered the official termination date of the student's enrollment agreement.